-The total number of stalls currently provided is 2,217.
-Parking Lot Counts at the end of this section provides a breakdown of the number and types of parking spaces in each lot.
+The total number of stalls currently provided is 2,336.
+Click here to view a breakdown of the number and types of parking spaces in each lot.
 Planning for additional parking should insure minimal impact on the environment, particularly vegetation and wetlands, and retain the natural and informal arrangement.

 A future parking garage has been considered as an alternative to increased surface parking in order to minimize increases in impervious surfaces and the impact on the environment.
 However, the current shuttle system for offsite parking at the raceway has been very successful.
 Up to 1,000 cars have been parked at peak time, keeping that many cars off campus.
 The offsite parking agreements are temporary, and securing permanent agreements is a critical step in the continued viability of this option.